 For more information go through our representative article, Chem.
 Phys., 2017, 494, 78-89.

 First 100 Picoseconds of Heterogeneous Catalysis: We are exploring initial steps of nanoscale heterogeneous catalytic reaction mechanisms and dynamics coupling femtosecond spectroscopy and surface science methodologies.
 Our current focus is on ultrafast catalytic oxidation of carbon monoxide, desorption of carbon monoxide and desorption of carbon dioxide on transition metal and metal oxide nanoparticle surfaces.
 These nanoparticles are supported by single crystal TiO2(110) and Al2O3(0001) surfaces.

 For more information go through our representative articles: J. Phys.
 Chem.
 C, 2018, 122, 26039; J. Chem.
 Phys., 2017, 147, 044308 .

 See Chemistry with an Ultrafast X-ray Eye: X-ray light source provides several probing methods, including X-ray photoelectron spectroscopy and X-ray absorption spectroscopy.
 Our group currently working on building these probes in time-domain to see chemistry (electron transfer, bond formation and bond breaking) to occur with an X-ray eye.

-Our Group is financially supported by the 12th Plan Grant of Indian Institute of Science, the Department of Atomic Energy (DAE), the Department of Science and Technology (DST) Nano Mission, the ISRO-IISc Space Technology Cell (STC), and the Science and Engineering Research Board (SERB).
+Financial supports from the 12th Plan Grant of Indian Institute of Science, the Department of Atomic Energy (DAE), the Department of Science and Technology (DST) Nano Mission, the ISRO-IISc Space Technology Cell (STC), and the Science and Engineering Research Board (SERB) are gratefully acknowledged.